 Braces are great for resolving overcrowding or misalignment of your teeth, but sometimes an orthodontic issue is caused by the size of your jaw.
 This is when an orthodontic expander comes to the rescue!
 Our experienced orthodontic specialist, Dr. Norman, can answer your questions about orthodontic expanders and help you achieve the healthy, straight smile you’ve been dreaming about.

-The orthodontic expander, or palatal expander, “expands” (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
-Your orthodontist will instruct you about when and how to adjust your expander.
-When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.
+An orthodontic expander, or palatal expander, expands or widens your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
+Your orthodontist will instruct you on when and how to adjust your expander.
+When you achieve the desired expansion, you will continue to wear the appliance for several months to solidify the results and to prevent regression.

 Expanders are used as an “interventional” treatment during childhood or the early teen years, while the upper jaw is still growing.
-Before puberty, the upper jaw is composed of two “plates” of cartilage that meet in the middle.
-After puberty, these plates fuse together and harden.
-Expanders work by gently moving the two plates apart before they fuse.
-As the upper jaw continues to develop, new tissue grows to “fill in” the space (and widen the palate) before the two plates join together.
+Before puberty, the upper jaw is composed of two plates of cartilage that meet in the middle.
+After puberty, these two plates fuse together and solidify.
+Expanders gently move the two plates apart before fusing.
+As the upper jaw continues to grow and develop, new tissue grows to fill in the space and widen the palate, before the two plates fuse together in young adulthood.

 How Long Does an Orthodontic Expander Stay In?

 On average, orthodontic expanders are maintained for three to six months.
 Your length of treatment time will be determined by your orthodontist.
 Depending on your needs, the expansion may take up to several weeks, but Dr. Norman will have you wear the expander longer to make sure your expansion does not relapse, and your newly broadened palate stays put.